MSTecs/Azure-DevDays/Module 1/Lab-1.md

 10. At object explorer, expand Databases and click on refresh until the AdventureTest Database appears

-11. Right-click the AdventureTest database and select Tasks Deploy Database to Microsoft Azure SQL Database.
+11. Right-click the AdventureTest database, select Tasks and then Deploy Database to Microsoft Azure SQL Database.

 ![](images/31.png)